Rivers, Streams, Lakes & Estuaries (the differences!)

 Wareham, Purbeck, Maria Burns

-Estuaries (where the river meets the sea)
+Estuaries (where rivers meet the sea)

 Rivers (moving bodies of water)